iscc/iscc-specs/docs/specification.md

 [^tophash]: **Instance-ID binding:** We might add an additional step to the final Instance-ID component by hashing the concatenation of the preceeding components and the **top-hash**.
 This would bind the Instance-ID to the other components.
 But this would also chainge its semantics to encode integrity of data and metadata together.

-*[ISCC Code]: Base58-iscc encoded representation of an ISCC
+*[ISCC Code]: Base58-ISCC encoded string representation of an ISCC

 *[ISCC Digest]: Raw binary data of an ISCC